Do Weighted Blankets Help Deal With Stress And Anxiety?

 Image by Karolina Grabowska from Pexels

 With the right blanket, it can feel like you are being wrapped in one giant hug, while all of your worries and fears melt away.
 To experience all of these benefits and more, consider trying a weighted blanket, also sometimes known as a gravity blanket.

-These blankets come in different sizes, weights, colors, and materials.
-Additionally, they are made heavy with fillers.
-The most common weighted blanket materials are:
+These come in different sizes, weights, colors, and materials.
+Additionally, they are typically made heavy with fillers.
+The most common weighted blanket filling materials are: